aws-amplify/amplify-swift/AmplifyPlugins/DataStore/Tests/DataStoreHostApp/AWSDataStorePluginIntegrationTests/README.md

 }

 ```
-3. If you are using the latest CLI, update cli.json to include `"useExperimentalPipelinedTransformer": false` to ensure that it will use the v1 transformer.
+3. If you are using the latest CLI, update cli.json to include `"useExperimentalPipelinedTransformer": false` and "transformerversion": 1, to ensure that it will use the v1 transformer.

 4. `amplify push`

+?
+Do you want to generate code for your newly created GraphQL API ? `No`

 5. Copy `amplifyconfiguration.json` to a new file named `AWSDataStoreCategoryPluginIntegrationTests-amplifyconfiguration.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/`